actions-marketplace-validations/oak9io_oak9.githubaction/README.md

 - `projectId` - **_(Required)_** Your oak9 project ID.
 - `maximumSeverity` - **_(Required)_** The threshold at which a detected design gap will cause your workflow to fail.
 One of `none`, `low`, `moderate`, `high`, or `critical`.
 - `logDesignGaps` - An indicator of whether you'd like any detected design gaps output to the GitHub Actions build log.
 Defaults to `false`.
+- `pollingTimeoutSeconds` - Time in seconds to wait for an oak9 validation to complete before failing.
+Defaults to `30`

 ## Secrets